 She told the Reformer the first phase consists of basically building a new plant (with a brand-new centrifuge) on the site of the old facility.
 Morel said there was $3.4 million -- appropriated by voters at 2009's Town Meeting -- available for the work but residents approved an additional $500,000 when Winchester learned the former amount was not enough.

-Morel said the first phase of the project is almost completed and the second phase
+Morel said the first phase of the project is almost completed and the second phase is expected to start in late summer.

 All the upgrades -- which include installing a station to receive sludge delivered to the plant -- will ensure the town qualifies for federal and state funds for half the third phase's cost.